neonithinar/GTRSB/README.md

 * Hu, Jie, Li Shen, and Gang Sun.
 "Squeeze-and-excitation networks."
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 7132-7141.
 2018.

-I would very much like to extend my gratitude to user _@BobVonBob_ in discord (code bullet and co server, Machine Learning Channel) for suggesting the use of bigram frequencies to identify language.
-Which later led me to read The paper on N-gram based Text recognition (William B. Cavnar et.al) and other useful literatures